bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting

-A monster with the Spellcasting special trait has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher.
+A monster with the Spellcasting special trait has a spellcaster level and mana, which it uses to cast its spells of 1st level and higher.
 The spellcaster level is also used for any cantrips included in the feature.

-The monster has a list of spells known or prepared from a specific class.
+The monster has a list of spells known from a specific class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
 The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.

-A monster can cast a spell from its list at a higher level if it has the spell slot to do so.
-For example, a drow mage with the 3rd-­level lightning bolt spell can cast it as a 5th-­level spell by using one of its 5th-­level spell slots.
+A monster can cast a spell from its list at a higher level if it has the mana to do so.
+For example, a drow mage with the 2rd-­level _lightning bolt_ spell can cast it as a 3rd-level spell by spending an additional +1 mana.

 You can change the spells that a monster knows or has prepared, replacing any spell on its spell list with a spell of the same level and from the same class list.
 If you do so, you might cause the monster to be a greater or lesser threat than suggested by its description.